Wenzi98/Assignment_1-AI-for-Software-Engineering/README.md

 Ethical Note
 ⚠️ Remember: "Crypto is risky—always do your own research!"
 This bot provides educational suggestions only.

 Submission Requirements
 GitHub repo with:

 README.md (this file)

 Python script (.py file)

-Screenshots of chatbot interactions

-30-second screen recording of chatbot interaction

 50-word summary explaining how the chatbot mimics basic AI decision-making